womanonrails/womanonrails.com/_i18n/en/_posts/2019-03-25-operator-precedence-ruby.md

 In the example one, the order is like here: `foo(a: (bar { 1 }))`.
 First, we will call `bar` method with a block.
 It will return `nil` and then we will call method `foo` with only hash parameter.
 It will look like this: `foo(a: nil)`.
 So, this is why we don't get a block in method `foo`.

-In second example order is different: `foo(a: bar) do 1 end`.
+In second example the order is different: `foo(a: bar) do 1 end`.
 It will be even better, to split it into separate lines.

 ```ruby
 foo(a: bar) do